What Drives Global Lending Syndication? Effects of Cross-Country Capital Regulation Gaps

 We examine how cross-country differences in capital regulations shape the structure of global lending syndicates.
-Using globally syndicated loans extended by banks from 44 countries, we find evidence consistent with a regulatory arbitrage incentive of participant banks.
-Strictly regulated banks participate more in syndicates originated by lead lenders facing less stringent capital regulations.
-By joining less-regulated lead lenders, strictly regulated banks can invest in riskier loans and earn higher spreads.
-The regulatory arbitrage incentive of syndicated lending facilitates the access to credit by risky borrowers.
-Yet, it also exposes both participant banks and lead arrangers to greater systemic risk.
+Using globally syndicated loans extended by banks from 44 countries, we find that strictly regulated banks participate more in syndicates originated by lead lenders facing less stringent capital regulations.
+This finding is consistent with the explanation that strictly regulated banks seek risky deals outside the border and loosely regulated banks have an advantage to procure such deals.
+Accordingly, lending syndicates involving loosely regulated lead arrangers and strictly regulated participants extend loans to riskier borrowers, charge higher spreads, and incur higher default rates.
+The effect of regulatory differences is mitigated when participants are subject to higher accounting standards, and amplified when the participant and lead banks share prior syndicate relations.
+Finally, we show that global syndication exposes both participants and lead arrangers to greater systemic risk.

 JEL Classification: G21, G30